-The focus of these workshops is to develop understandings and strategies for participants who support EAL/D students in both small groups and mainstream classrooms.
+The focus of this three day course presented by Kathy Rushton and Joanne Rossbridge is to develop understandings and strategies for participants who support EAL/D students in both small groups and mainstream classrooms.

 Practical strategies will be provided to foster the use of English language (L2) while encouraging students to use all the linguistic resources that they bring to school including the use of their first language (L1).
 Consideration will be given to the wellbeing framework and supporting students in an inclusive environment which honours and confirms their identity, language and culture.

 Speaking and Listening

 - Lexical density and grammatical intricacy: The relationship between grammar and vocabulary development

 - Elaborated and restricted codes and the relationship between L1 and L2

 - Strategies for developing oral language through planning and the cyclical use of range of activities, eg communicative activities, group work, drama, rhymes, chants, poems.
 Link back to the mode continuum.